shapeshifter/shapeshifter-specification/docs/about/scope.md

 USEF assumes that a DSO or TSO can freely and independently trade flexibility with AGRs.
 Any potential goal conflicts can be settled through the market mechanism.
 Alternatively, TSO and DSO requests can be aligned, resulting in a TSO/DSO coordination platform where TSOs and DSOs coordinate the tendering, trading, activation and/or settlement of flexibility for their own purposes ( i. e. ancillary services).
-See [2] for a discussion on this topic.
+See [^B2] for a discussion on this topic.

+[^B2]: USEF, "White paper: Flexibility Platforms," 2 november 2018.
+[Online].
+Available: [https://www.usef.energy/app/uploads/2018/11/USEF-White-Paper-Flexibility-Platforms-version-1.0_Nov2018.pdf](https://www.usef.energy/app/uploads/2018/11/USEF-White-Paper-Flexibility-Platforms-version-1.0_Nov2018.pdf).

 UFTP can be applied without any further changes in a configuration where there is TSO/DSO coordination.